-- Measurement, setup and configuration. - Complete data processing from digitized raw data to sensible and latent heat fluxes. - Archiving of all data formats (see Appendix).
+- · Measurement, setup and configuration. - Complete data processing from digitized raw data to sensible and latent heat fluxes. - Archiving of all data formats (see Appendix).

 Once a measurement has been initialized via the H-PC, the scintillometer can be disconnected and work autonomously.
-Additionally, Level 1 data (signal variances, housekeeping data) and Level 2 data (e.g. heat fluxes) can be stored on the S-PC.
-These data can be downloaded to the H-PC at a later stage (section 3.5) to reprocess all available data products (section 3.3).
+Additionally, Level 1 data (signal variances, housekeeping data) and Level 2 data (e.g. heat fluxes) can be stored on the S-PC1.
+These data can be downloaded to the H-PC at a later stage (Section Exchanging Data Files) to reprocess all available data products (Section Fehler!
+Verweisquelle konnte nicht gefunden werden.).
 Due to the large data volume, raw data can only be stored on the H-PC.